-Brief Description of identified plans / projects that might act in cumulation (Operational, Consented and Proposed projects) with the proposed project:
+Brief Description of identified plans / projects that might act in combination (Operational, Consented and Proposed projects (but not yet approved)) with the proposed project:

-- PSE Kinsale Energy Limited plan to decommission the Kinsale Area gas fields and facilities location in the Celtic Sea approximately 15 km NE of the Barryroe survey area; - CNOOC (formerly Nexen Petroleum UK Ltd) plans to drill a single exploration well in the Iolar prospect in the Porcupine Basin, 337 km SW of the Barryroe survey area; - ENI Ireland BV is planning to conduct a site survey between June and September 2019 at the Dunquin South formation in the Porcupine Basin, 256 km west of the Barryroe survey area; - Europa OO&G and Nexen may conduct a total if five site surveys in the Porcupine and Slyne / Erris basins, however no further information is available; and - Licence area 1/11 contains existing infrastructure, but there will be little interaction.
+- PSE Kinsale Energy Limited plan to decommission the Kinsale Area gas fields and facilities location in the Celtic Sea approximately 15 km NE of the Barryroe survey area; - CNOOC (formerly Nexen Petroleum UK Ltd) plans to drill a single exploration well in the Iolar prospect in the Porcupine Basin, 337 km SW of the Barryroe survey area; - ENI Ireland BV is planning to conduct a site survey between June and September 2019 at the Dunquin South formation in the Porcupine Basin, 256 km west of the Barryroe survey area; - Marine Institute plans to conduct surveys in the Celtic and Atlantic Ocean as part of the INFOMAR Programme between April and October 2019; - Vermillion Exploration and Production plan to conduct a site survey campaign including inspection, repair and maintenance between July and September 2019 on the Corrib offshore pipeline; - CNOOC (formally Nexen Petroleum UK Ltd) plan to conduct a site survey between August and September 2019 in 16/23, approximately 375 km NW of the Barryroe survey area; - ENI Ireland BV is planning to conduct a 3D seismic survey between July 2019 and October 2020 lasting 45 days targeting FEL 12/18, approximately 235 km to the west of the Barryroe survey area; - Europa O&G may conduct a total of three site surveys targeting their Inishkea, Edgeworth and Kiely East prospects, scheduled between May and September 2019 approximately 390 km, 200 km and 316 km to the north and west of the Barryroe survey area; and - Licence area 1/11 contains existing infrastructure, but there will be little interaction.

-It is stated that Exola DAC do not know of any other (than the three stated and further potential Europa/CNOOC surveys) projects that may have cumulative impacts with the project.
-It is advisable that the regulatory body is contacted in order to ascertain if there are any more projects that may coincide, or to provide extra confidence that the list is exhaustive.
+It is stated that Exola DAC do not know of any other projects that may have in-combination impacts with the project and it is thought that list in comprehensive.
+However it is advisable that the regulatory body is contacted regularly in order to ascertain if there are any more projects that may coincide, or to provide extra confidence that the list is exhaustive prior to survey commencement.

 Project Element Is the predicted magnitude / extent of identified likely cumulative effects considered by the applicant?
-Summary Spatial Extent (define boundaries for examination of cumulative effects) Yes The applicant has adequately described the potential extent of the effects of the project in order to correctly determine the envelope of impacts from the project and the receptors that may be affected.
+Summary Spatial Extent (define boundaries for examination of cumulative effects) Yes The applicant has adequately described the potential extent of the effects of the project in order to correctly determine the envelope of impacts from the project and the receptors that may be affected in combination with other projects.
 Impact Identification (e.g. noise, chemical emissions etc.) Yes The applicant has described the potential impacts arising from the project and considered which of the impacts identified are relevant to the determination of Likely Significant Effect (LSE) (specifically, underwater sound and pressure emissions) and have linked these clearly to pathways that might transmit impacts to receptors.
-In addition, we have raised a request for further information from the applicant querying how they propose to undertake the video/photography survey as this is not described.
-The applicant shall provide a description of the activities proposed for the acquisition of video/photography and shall describe the potential for likely significant effects associated with these activities, including those associated with potential underwater noise.
 Pathway Identification (e.g. via water, air etc) Yes The applicant has described the potential impact / pressure pathways and have linked these clearly to determinations of LSE.